 Early in the planning stages of the Roberts Bank Terminal 2 project, we kicked off a comprehensive environmental study program to better understand the relationship of biofilm to the western sandpiper, and minimize any potential environmental effects of the project.

-We recognize the importance and value of this food source to sandpipers, and we’ve taken a number of steps to protect biofilm and sandpipers at Roberts Bank and reduce the potential adverse effects form the project.
+We recognize the importance and value of this food source to sandpipers, and we’ve taken a number of steps to protect biofilm and sandpipers at Roberts Bank and reduce the potential adverse effects from the project.
 We anticipate a direct loss of less than 0.1% of biofilm in the local assessment area encompassed by Roberts Bank due to the project footprint.

 Here are some examples of what we’re doing: